lukegiuff/DrBulelaniJili/content/hero.md

-description2: A leading expert in information and communication technology development, his work on Chinese surveillance technology and AI governance has appeared in African Affairs, Nature, Theory, Culture & Society, The Economist, the Financial Times, and other prestigious academic and policy outlets.
+description2: A leading expert in information and communication technology development, his work on Chinese surveillance technology and AI governance has appeared in African Affairs, Nature, Theory, Culture & Society, The Economist, and other prestigious academic and policy outlets.
 primaryButton: ABOUT DR. JILI
 secondaryButton: GET IN TOUCH
 recognitionText: Recent Recognition